 The forest covers a mountainous area of the island and the vegetation is reminiscent of the fabled jungles of the Jungle Book.

-Like its western counterpart, the Azores archipelago, the weather is mild and warm, allowing outdoor enthusiasts to take advantage of the Natural Park, while those looking to soak in a little Portuguese culture can wander the streets of Funchal – a colourful and vibrant town.
+Like its western counterpart, the Azores archipelago, the weather is mild and warm, allowing outdoor enthusiasts to take advantage of the Natural Park.
+Those looking to soak up a little Portuguese culture can wander the streets of Funchal – a colourful and vibrant town.

 Sample the traditional fare (or find some familiar eats) and take a ride on the cable car, which will give you a vista of the entire town.
 The south of the island is sheltered by the mountains, meaning it tends to be drier than the north.